Bushells Building: Heritage listing

 Attempts to gain an understanding of the social value (contemporary, community esteem) of the Bushells building would be difficult.
 However, Bushells has become a symbolically Australian name, arousing a sense of nostalgia in the general community.
 This may be gained particularly from the prominent signage on the exterior of the building.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The principles capacities of the Bushells Building to inform must lie within the historical and archaeological information that its fabric retains and displays, although there may be some interest in the physical performance of its components parts and structure.

-The building is similar to a number of industrial building built at the same time, however many warehouses have been lost to redevelopment in Sydney.
-The Bushells building provides a rare example of a warehouse that has remained unusually intact in it original ownership and with its original intended use.
-Its timber construction is a remnant of 19th century building technique, which was soon to become less common with the introduction of more economical reinforced concrete frame.
+The building is similar to a number of industrial building built at the same time however, many warehouses have been lost to redevelopment in Sydney.
+The Bushells building provides a rare example of a warehouse that has remained unusually intact in its original ownership and with its original intended use.
+Its timber construction is a remnant of 19th-century building technique, which was soon to become less common with the introduction of more economical reinforced concrete frame.

 The industrial archaeological value is derived from the buildings capacity to illustrate the former function for which it was built and which it served to house for over fifty years.
 The main elements of industrial archaeological value are found in the modest evidence of former packing line activities seen in the buildings floors and in the extensive evidence of the materials handling methods, as shown in the loading and receiving docks, the horizontal conveyor, the lifts and chutes and especially the two purpose built tea chest elevators (which would be the buildings most significant artefacts).

 The surviving archaeological objects; tea chest lifts, chutes and tea mixing hopper provide intriguing and powerful three dimensional artefacts of the past process of tea manufacture.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Bushells building is a landmark within The Rocks historic area.
 The building is important for its industrial character and its historical association with the Bushells company.
 The building is important as it maintained the same use for the same company from 1923 to 1975 and retains many of its industrial manufacturing features.